hiimzackjones/hiimzackjones.github.io/Resume.md

 ### Mold-X - Cashiers, NC
 > 2016 to 2017

-Designed and coordinated new management polices with the goal of preparing the company to be franchiser ready.
-Headed brand design including web design and messaging.
-Created systems to streamline and manage leads, work orders, and company assets/supplies.
-Developed separate programs for various offered services to aid in management and to diversify revenue streams.

----

 # Co-Founder
 ### Project Wosho- Asheville, NC
 >2010 to 2014

-Consulted with clients on residential design policies in various cities nationwide.
-Custom designed local policy compliant "Micro homes" for manufacturing.
-Created 3D models and renders for client's designs.
-Other responsibilities included: marketing campaign management and design, product design, general outreach, lead generation, contract writing, public speaking, online presence, sales management, capital bootstrapping and fund raising.

----

 # Curriculum Design and Lead Management
 ### B.M.SOLE - Asheville, NC
 > 2011 to 2013

-Consulted on the program design and curriculum development for a nine-month academic gap year program.
-Helped develop and maintain systems for measuring progress and effectiveness of various alternative education techniques including unschooling, Self Organized Learning, MOOCs, Makerspaces, etc. Aided in lead generation and management using various CRMs including Zoho, SalesForce, and Hubspot.
-Helped manage and organize vendor clients for conference events.

----

 ## Education